LabKey/wnprc-modules/docker/README.md

 # for tearing down all the services
 ./gradlew :docker:down
 ```
-To use Docker Compose, you can execute commands like the following (*from this directory*, where your `.env` file is located), this commands will work on production server as well as other servers:
+To use Docker Compose, you can execute commands like the following (*from this directory*, where your `.env` file is located), these commands will work on the production server as well as the other servers:
 ```
 # for spinning up all the services in production server
 docker compose -f compose.yaml -f production.yaml up -d